Lake Hayes (km2691) – Queenstown (km2711)

 I passed the airport, then walked the final stretch along Frankton Arm lake.
 It was a very scenic path but still depressing.
 There was one resort after another, huge complexes built along the lake and more going up as far as the eye could see.
 I rounded the corner through the botanical gardens, which was the only recognizable part of Queenstown from my previous visit.
 I distinctly remember walking through the gardens…funny that my most vivid memories are of natural settings.
 I guess that just shows how I am wired.

 Once in the city center, I was dumbfounded.
 A collection of high-end stores claimed the waterfront, along with stately private hotels and posh restaurants.
 It was like stepping into South Beach.
 So much has changed and now this place is just another hotspot for the rich and famous.
 I felt so out of place.
 I sat in the square in a daze, waiting to meet up with Ruslan.
 He departed the day before to hitch from Arrowtown.
 He had a friend to stay with in Qtown, lucky him.

 I did do one thing in town…I got a kiwi burger at McDonalds.
 I first checked out Fergburger, which for some reason is an immensely popular burger joint and had a huge line.
 American fast food won out over standing in a line with my pack…anything to get out of town quicker was really what I was after.

 We walked to the edge of town and I gladly stuck out my thumb.
 Nearly the very first car pulled over and was going all the way to Kinloch.
 Garret was Austrian and drove like we were on the Autobahn but at least we got away from town fast!
-It was a beautiful day and we stopped once to take pictures of the phenominal lake and mountains.
+It was a beautiful day and we stopped once to take pictures of the phenomenal lake and mountains.
 I have many scenic pictures of Lake Wakatipu from my earlier visits to NZ.
 The lake just never ceases to amaze.